 Wood Butter is not a food post but one sharing how to care for and condition the wood utensils you use.

-Often called Spoon Oil, this magical elixir has become know as Wood Butter in my home and I think that’s a much better fit.
+Often called Spoon Oil, this magical elixir has become known as Wood Butter in my home and I think that’s a much better representation.
 It’s perfect for the care of the wood items we use in the kitchen and does a great job of renewing wood utensils and bowls.
 A necessity but also a bit indulgent…yes, ‘butter’ is perfect!

 We need to take special care of our wood kitchen items in Denver due to the low humidity in our environment and I can be as lax as the next person.